ilia-valchenko/dotnet-mentoring-2023/6-authentication-and-authorization/custom-identity-provider/README.md

  - scopes it can authorize.

 ## IdentityServer Signing Credentials
 Signing credentials are private keys used to sign tokens.
 IdentityServer uses the **private key** to create signatures, while other applications use the corresponding **public key** to verify the signature.
 These public keys are accessible to client applications via the **jwks_uri in** the OpenID Connect discovery document.
+IdentityServer is only interested in the private key.

+## Private and public keys
+We usually use RSA keys.
+We can use a tool such as OpenSSL.

+## Store of client applications
+We need to have a store of client applications that are allowed to use IdentityServer, as well as the protected resources that those clients can use, and the users that can authenticate in our system.
+In this application we use the in-memory stores.